Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │                                                                         │
-│  STATUS: CREATED heresies, stored in weights                         │ │  PERSISTENCE: Permanent, in every inference                          │ │  DETECTABILITY: Medium — can compare to original data               │ │                                                                         │
+│  STATUS: CREATED heresies, stored in weights                         │ │  PERSISTENCE: Permanent, in every inference                          │ │  DETECTABILITY: Medium, can compare to original data                │ │                                                                         │
 │  ─────────────────────────────────────────────────────────────────────  │
 │                                                                         │